xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/installers.md

 ```

 Report method [will be called automatically](#reporting) after all extensions installation.
-More complex installers may require special reporter (like jersey extensins installer).
+More complex installers may require special reporter (like jersey extensions installer).

 Another example, suppose `CustomFeature` is a base class for our jersey extensions.